ken-warren/python_mini-projects/README.md

-# python_mini-projects
+# Python Mini-projects
-Check out these simple Python projects
+These are simple Python projects designed to familiarize programming beginners with the Python language.